-At St. John's CE Primary School, our physical education (PE) curriculum meets the national curriculum's statutory requirements and is designed to meet the needs of all pupils at our School.
-PE is valued as an important part of pupils' entitlement to a broad and balanced curriculum and continually builds on knowledge and skills.
+At St. John's CE Primary School, our physical education (PE) curriculum meets the national curriculum's statutory requirements and is designed to meet the needs of all children at our School.
+PE is valued as an important part of children's' entitlement to a broad and balanced curriculum and continually builds on knowledge and skills.

 The physical education curriculum is taught as a basis for lifelong learning.
-It is an important element of the school's vision to 'seek life in all its fullness ' (John 10:10), aiming to support and encourage our pupils to make sensible, healthy choices and continue to have a physically active life.
-PE will contribute to the school's commitment to nurturing our pupils' self-confidence, self-esteem, and wellbeing.
+It is an important element of the school's vision to 'seek life in all its fullness ' (John 10:10), aiming to support and encourage our children to make sensible, healthy choices and continue to have a physically active life.
+PE will contribute to the school's commitment to nurturing our children's self-confidence, self-esteem, and wellbeing.

-Swimming is promoted as an important life skill.
-Pupils will be taught about safety when they are near water.
-We aim for all pupils to leave primary school being able to swim at least 25 metres.
+Swimming is promoted as an important life skill in Key Stage 2.
+Children will be taught about safety when they are near water.
+We aim for all children to leave primary school being able to swim at least 25 metres.

-The PE curriculum overview sets out the curriculum intent at St. John's School and is the starting point to providing broad and balanced opportunities and experiences for all our pupils.
-The School's Sport Premium Funding statement outlines additional opportunities and enhancements that support our pupils to 'seek life in all its fullness' and develop as rounded individuals.
-Both have strong links with our PSHE curriculum and our social, moral, spiritual, and cultural provision to support all our pupils to move on from St. John's with the attributes to be responsible, aspirational, healthy, and successful in the next stage of their educational journey.
+The School's Sport Premium Funding statement outlines additional opportunities and enhancements that support our children to 'seek life in all its fullness' and develop as rounded individuals.
+It has strong links with our PSHE curriculum and our social, moral, spiritual, and cultural provision to support all our children to move on from St. John's with the attributes to be responsible, aspirational, healthy, and successful in the next stage of their educational journey.